 The Department of Health Overseas Charging Regulations place the responsibility on individuals to prove entitlement to free NHS treatment.
 We would ask for your co-operation in providing the evidence requested, to avoid your liability for the cost of any treatment provided to you now or in the future.

-Visitors from the EEA and Switzerland
+Visitors from the European Union (EU) and Norway

 If you don’t have a EHIC card you can apply for one from the country where you normally live through www.ehic.europa.eu and selecting your national flag.